 The children loved it; at 4.5 and almost 3 they are the perfect age for a lot of it and I’d recommend it without hesitation to families with children of similar ages.

 Possibly the tackiest place on the island, Sandown Pier is a great place to go if it’s absolutely piddling it down as it was on our final morning in the Isle of Wight.

 Although we initially went there in search of soft play (god help us) it wasn’t open; I have it on good authority that it never really is.

 However there are a lot of 2p machines to plunge your life savings into, a mini golf, a bowling alley and a caf from which you can watch the wind and rain battering the beach while you have a cup of tea and a sausage roll.

 Thank you to Island View Holidays and Aria Resorts for providing our accommodation on the Isle of Wight.

-If you’d like to stay and explore the Isle of Wight, you can get 20% off a booking made before 31st May 2018 using the code ‘WINE20’ when booking.
-Go here to book.
+If you’d like to stay and explore the Isle of Wight, go here to book.